 - Make an appointment early.
 This will guarantee that there is a consultant available to work with you when you need one.

 - Have some questions/concerns in mind.
-Consultations are generally limited to 30 minutes, so there will not be time to analyze/correct every problem in your paper.
+Consultations are between 30 minutes and an hour long, so there will not be time to analyze/correct every problem in your paper.

 - Have an open mind about writing and the writing process.
 Any criticism is constructive criticism with the intent to improve your writing.